ml-stat-Sustech/TorchCP/README.md

 ## Citation

-We will release the technical report of TorchCP If you find our repository useful for your research, please consider citing our paper:
+We will release the technical report of TorchCP recently.
+If you find our repository useful for your research, please consider citing our paper:

 ```
 @article{huang2023conformal,